jedgroev/data_management_2020/program.md

  1.2 Introduction to Data Management and Spatial Database
  1.3 Installation of PostgreSQL/PostGIS and pgAdmin
  1.4 Connection to the database tracking_db
- 1.5 Exploration of Database Objects through pgAdmin Interface
+ 1.5 Exploration of the main Database Features through pgAdmin Interface

 2. **SQL and Spatial SQL** (Urbano & ??? - 15 hours)
  2.1 Introduction to SQL